kellya9510/MENTOS/Comparative Analysis of Commonsense Approaches in ESC.md

 * `"xWant": ["to be successful"]`
 > *I see.
 It sounds like? you're facing some challenging circumstances.
 Let's work together to explore these feelings and find ways to help you stay encouraged and confident.
 Would you like to take a deep breath and continue sharing?*

-These outputs highlight COMET’s limitation: it focuses only on the last utterance, misclassifying the user’s complex emotional state as simply “happy” and failing to consider the broader context of emotional vulnerability.
+These outputs highlight COMET’s limitation: it focuses only on the last utterance, misclassifying the user's states.
+For example, it misinterprets a complex emotional state as simply 'happy,' failing to consider the broader context of emotional vulnerability.

 2. DIALeCT
 DIALeCT generates more context-aware commonsense: